Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 <Curry> a tubelike structure that launches from the Earth.
 ```

-When naming the vtt file, the last three characters should be a "_" followed by valid BCP 47 language tag, e.g. mytransctript_en.vtt for an English transcript file.
+**NOTE**: When naming the vtt file, the last three characters should be a "_" followed by valid BCP 47 two-letter language tag, e.g. mytransctript_en.vtt is an English transcript file.

 ## Requirements